20 Healthy New Year's Resolutions OTHER Than "Lose Weight"

 3. Run a 5K

-It’s easier to get motivated to run when you know there’s a medal and a free T-shirt at the end of it.
+It’s easier to get motivated to run when you know there’s a medal and a free T-shirt at the end of it, so be ready when racing resumes!
 If running three miles is no sweat for you, set a time-based goal, like finishing under 30 minutes.

 4. Keep a Daily Journal